Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

     void norm_axis_1(adf::input_buffer<T>& __restrict in1, adf::output_buffer<T>& __restrict out);

 Perform row wise the euclidean norm of a matrix of the columns.
-Because for every row returns a number, the result is a vector of values which represents for every row the magnitude of the euclidean norm.
+Because for every row returns a number, the result is a vector of values that represent for every row the magnitude of the euclidean norm.

 - **Template params**:
 	- `T`: type of the operation;
 	- `LEN`: number of elements to be processed in the kernel per iteration;
-	- `INCREMENT`: parameter which indicates how much iterations have been performed by the SIMD with respect to the intended total length;
+	- `INCREMENT`: parameter that indicates how much iterations have been performed by the SIMD with respect to the intended total length;
 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 - **Function params**:
 	- `in1`: elements of the vector to be passed to the kernel.